OpenClaw VPS Requirements: What Server Specs Do You Need?

 Can OpenClaw run on a VPS?

-What is the best VPS size for OpenClaw?
+What VPS size is best for OpenClaw?

 Is 4 GB RAM enough for OpenClaw?

-Does OpenClaw need Docker?
+Does OpenClaw require Docker?

 Does OpenClaw need a GPU?